Azure/azure-notificationhubs-android/README.md

 ### [`com.microsoft.windowsazure.messaging`](./notification-hubs-sdk/src/main/java/com/microsoft/windowsazure/messaging)

 This is our SDK's legacy codebase.
 It facilitates interactions with our [Registration flow](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-push-notification-registration-management#registrations).
 This namespace contains code that does little more than act as a REST client.
-Customers newly using Azure Notification Hub should NOT use the code found in this namespace.
+Customers newly using ANH should NOT use the code found in this namespace.
 Expect it to be deprecated.

 ### [`notification-hubs-test-app-java`](./notification-hubs-test-app-java)